-These functions will make your work easier either you are developing Wordpress plugins or themes.
+These functions will make your work easier whether you are developing WordPress plugins or themes.

-Although this application is optimized for project in team, I personally prefer using LocalWP for exploring, testing, developing the plugins and themes.
-It's perfectly matched with my needs.
+Although this application is optimized for team projects, I personally prefer LocalWP for exploring, testing, and developing plugins and themes.
+It perfectly matches my needs.

-LocalWP developed with Electron technology.
-Previously in the old version had a lack of its performance, this time LocalWP is no longer uses virtual boxes in its application architecture in order to manage the Wordpress installations.
+LocalWP was developed with Electron technology.
+Previously the old version had a lack of its performance, this time LocalWP no longer uses virtual boxes in its application architecture in order to manage the Wordpress installations.